tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

 Navigate to the Unit 6 Homework Instructions, and communicate the following to the students:

-* This week’s homework focuses on visualizing and analyzing real estate data to identify the best properties in the San Francisco region.
+* This week’s homework focuses on visualizing and analyzing real estate data to identify the best properties in Toronto.

 * The homework includes using hvPlot and Plotly Express to create interactive data visualizations.
 These data visualizations will then be integrated with Panel in order to create a digital dashboard that contains multiple tabs.